DEFRA/data-returns-data-exchange/src/main/resources/api_desc.md

 #### Conditional PUT/POST requests
 A conditional request to create or update an entity resource can be used to avoid the 'lost update problem'.
-Lost updates can occur when two different clients attempt to modify the same record without checking for consistency before writing:
+Lost updates can occur when two different clients attempt to modify the same recordEntity without checking for consistency before writing:
   1. Client A reads record1
   2. Client B reads record1